Is Hair Tissue Mineral Analysis Accurate?

 First, define what you are talking about

 The first rule is that the test must be accurate and highly reproducible.
-If it is not accurate then it should be discarded.
-In my experience, the Interclinical HTMA is extremely accurate and when the test is repeated it is always obvious that the sample came from the same head, even if the samples were years apart (individual mineral patterns are distinct and highly resistant to change).
+If it is not accurate, then discard it.
+In my experience, the Interclinical HTMA is extremely accurate and when repeated it is always obvious that the sample came from the same head, even if the samples were years apart (individual mineral patterns are distinct and highly resistant to change).

 Over 15 years and thousands of HTMA later, I have never had to question the accuracy of an Interclinical HTMA.